Committee Members

 Events

-Diana and Wayne bought in the Valley 4 years ago and now live here permanently.
-During that time they’ve made many new friends, and shared the experience of floods, fires, and pestilence along with everyone else, which has only reinforced their love for the place, and the rightness of their decision to make this their forever home.
+Diana and Wayne bought in the Valley 6 years ago and now live here permanently.
+During that time they’ve made many new friends, and shared the experience of floods, fires, and covid along with everyone else, which only reinforced their love for the place, and the rightness of their decision to make this their forever home.

-In the meantime, St Albans Village Market is operating on this site on the 2nd full weekend in every month, with a strong local community focus.
+In the meantime, St Albans Village Market is operating on this site on, with a strong local community focus.

 She also instigated the DVD exchange being set up, which now resides in the entrance to the School of Arts building.

-Prior to retiring last year, Diana worked in a variety of business management functions across marketing, training, telecommunications and accounting with these experiences then being invaluable for her and Wayne in building their electrical contracting business.
+Prior to retiring, Diana worked in a variety of business management functions across marketing, training, telecommunications and accounting with these experiences then being invaluable for her and Wayne in building their electrical contracting business.
+All of this experience has been brought to her involvement on the MVA Committee where she has introduced quarterly Trivia Nights and the annual ‘A Picnic In The Garden’ on the riverbank in Central Macdonald.

 Nikki Wood